 Not running your motorcycle for a long period of time is one of the most common reasons motorcycle batteries tend to die.

-A rider stops commuting to work on the bike for a few weeks, then goes on a holiday for a month.
+A motorcycle rider stops commuting to work on the bike for a few weeks, then goes on a holiday for a month.
 Very quickly a few months pass and your motorcycle’s battery is dead.

 How long will my motorcycle battery last in winter?

 If you live in a climate with freezing winters, you need to run your once per week to make sure the motorcycle battery doesn’t die before spring.
 For newer batteries, you might be able to push this to two weeks but expect your battery to be dead within 2 weeks of not being ridden.
 Of course, if you get your bike stuck somewhere with a dead battery you can always jump start your motorcycle with a car.

 What can you do to keep your battery fully charged?